-Gymnast parents often get frustrated that their gymnast won’t eat the “healthy foods” they think they should eat for optimal health and performance.
+Gymnast parents often get frustrated that their gymnast won’t eat the “healthy foods”.
+Aka, the foods they think their athlete should eat for optimal health and performance.

 The reality is that 50% of families feel like this.